highrisedigital/wpbroadbean/readme.txt

 2. Single job edit post screen

 == Changelog ==

+= 2.2.4 =
+* Prep for the release of version 3.0 coming soon.

 = 2.2.3 =
 * IMPORTANT NOTE: to avoid any confusion with users understand whether applicant data is stored within WordPress, please visit the plugin settings page up update and review the settings.